EHCP appeal reasons — the platform drafts your grounds of appeal | EHCP Clarity

 Does the strength of my grounds of appeal affect whether I win?

 Yes — substantially.
-The Tribunal will review all the evidence, but well-drafted grounds help you focus the Tribunal's attention on the key issues and demonstrate that you have identified the legal error the LA made.
+The Tribunal will review all the evidence, but well-drafted grounds help you focus the Tribunal's attention on the key issues and demonstrate that you have identified the legal error the local authority made.
 Vague or emotional grounds without specific legal or factual analysis are harder to build on.
 Specificity matters.

 Can I amend my grounds of appeal after submitting the SEND35A?